TryGhost/Ghost/README.md

 1. Clone the git repo
 2. cd into the project folder
 3. Run `git submodule update --init`
+4. Run `npm install -g grunt-cli`
-4. Run `npm install`.
+5. Run `npm install`.
 	* If the install fails with errors to do with "node-gyp rebuild", follow the SQLite3 install instructions
     * Usually if you're within vagrant, and have installed the guest plugins and updated that, this will not happen
-5. run `grunt init` from the root - this installs bourbon, compiles sass and compiles handlebars templates
+6. run `grunt init` from the root - this installs bourbon, compiles sass and compiles handlebars templates

 Frontend can be located at [localhost:2368](http://localhost:2368), Admin is at [localhost:2368/ghost](http://localhost:2368/ghost)